By Karin Robertson

 Stubai Höhenweg = breathtaking moments

-The thought of black rated tracks made for some nervousness.
+The thought of black rated tracks on the Stubai High Trail made for some nervousness.
 All information about the route states sure-footedness, a head for heights and good condition as prerequisites.
 This would be true advice.
 We had three days of drizzly weather and sun on the last.
 The clouded views worked out well for not seeing exactly how high up or close to very long drops we were.
 However, there was no hiding up to the highest point of the hike on the last day.

 It was a great experience: challenging at times but really rewarding – a birthday to remember.
 I am quietly chuffed that I am pretty fit and could tackle things outside my comfort zone.
 I put all that mindfulness I’ve been trying to get on board with into practice – “in this moment I am okay, and this one, and this one!”